Heart of the Woods

 Heart of the Woods is a 2019 yuri romance visual novel developed and published by Studio Élan.
 The game follows a pair of influencers as they travel to a remote village where ghosts are rumored to reside.
-The game launched on February 15, 2019 for Linux, macOS, and Microsoft Windows.
-A port for the Nintendo Switch released on July 8, 2021, and for PlayStation 4 and PlayStation 5 on July 8, 2021, with Xbox One and Xbox Series X/S versions being planned for release.
+The game launched on February 15, 2019, for Linux, macOS, and Microsoft Windows.
+A port for the Nintendo Switch released on July 8, 2021, and for PlayStation 4 and PlayStation 5 on February 14, 2022, with Xbox One and Xbox Series X/S versions being planned for release.

 Gameplay

 The game is a typical visual novel, with the player's main form of interaction being clicking forward through text to progress between scenes.
 At certain moments, the player can make decisions that can lead to one of the three alternate endings (two of which are bad endings and the third is a good ending).

 Plot

 Madison "Maddie" Raines plans to quit her job as manager of her best friend Tara Bryck's paranormal vlog, Taranormal.
 She agrees to take one last trip with Tara to the village of Eysenfeld at the request of its outcast, Morgan Fischer.
-Upon arriving, they meet Evelyn, Morgan's abusive mother and the mayor of Eysenfeld.
+Upon arriving, they meet Evelyn, Morgan's abusive mother, and the mayor of Eysenfeld.
 Maddie is skeptical of any supernatural forces in Eysenfeld, and her friendship with Tara strains further.

-Tara and Morgan begin to fall in love and Morgan reveals the true reason why she called Taranormal: Evelyn is an evil supernatural creature that plans to take Morgan's body as a vessel.
+Tara and Morgan begin to fall in love, and Morgan reveals the true reason why she called Taranormal: Evelyn is an evil supernatural creature that plans to take Morgan's body as a vessel.

 Meanwhile, Maddie befriends a ghostly woman, Abigail, who has been in the forest for over 200 years.
 Evelyn lures Maddie into a savage blizzard with an illusion of Tara, where she freezes to death, but Abigail and her friend, the forest spirit, save her soul.
-Maddie is now like Abigail; incorporeal beings between life and death, sustained by the forest's magic.
+Maddie is now like Abigail: an incorporeal being between life and death, sustained by the forest's magic.
 Abigail takes Maddie to the fairy grove.
-Here, Abigail reveals that Eysenfeld is cursed and the townsfolk have been performing sacrifices to stop the town being destroyed by a curse, but they didn't know that their church's priest (who would eventually become Evelyn) is the one who is responsible for the curse and had manipulated the townsfolk.
-Abigail was going to be sacrificed, but the ritual failed and she was saved by the forest spirit.
+Here, Abigail reveals that Eysenfeld is cursed and the townsfolk have been performing sacrifices to stop the town from being destroyed by a curse, but they didn't know that their church's priest (who would eventually become Evelyn) is the one who is responsible for the curse and had manipulated the townsfolk.
+Abigail was going to be sacrificed, but the ritual failed, and she was saved by the forest spirit.
 She and Maddie begin to develop romantic feelings towards one another.